-Caroline joined Herts Inclusive theatre in 2009 as Artistic Director, having previously worked for London Bubble, Trestle Theatre Company, Srishti, The New Theatre Royal, Harrow Arts Centre as well as working as a freelance practitioner and director.
+Caroline joined Herts Inclusive theatre in 2008 as Artistic Director, having previously worked for London Bubble, Trestle Theatre Company, Srishti, The New Theatre Royal, Harrow Arts Centre as well as working as a freelance practitioner and director.
 She gained a BA from Winchester University in Community Theatre, Drama and Media, through which she specialised in theatre with children with Autism and Life debilitating illnesses.

-Kerry Kavanagh, Project and Volunteer Manager
+Development and Volunteer Manager

 Kerry started work in the voluntary sector as a Regional Support Assistant at BBC Children in Need within London and the SE.
 In this role she gained a huge amount of experience into the behind the scenes workings of a wide range of different charities and voluntary groups.
 From there she moved onto a similar role at Help a London Child with an added element of connecting grant making to radio.
 Kerry then jumped over into the world of fundraising and used her grant making knowledge at Resources for Autism.
 Since 2015 Kerry decided to follow her dream of opening a coffee shop and has successfully continued to run a community based coffee shop at the heart of a thriving community.